 Learn all about spring-blooming Grape Hyacinths, also known as Muscari, in this gardener's guide with a plant profile.

-Season after season, clusters of Grape Hyacinth (Muscari) grace our spring gardens with their presence.
+Season after season, Grape Hyacinth (Muscari) grace our gardens with their presence.

-With their unassuming stature compared to that of their taller spring-flowering friends, Muscari makes wonderful companion plants due to their vivid pops of color.
+With their unassuming stature compared to that of their taller spring-flowering friends, Muscari make wonderful companion plants due to their vivid pops of color.

 Plus, they like to multiply.
 A lot.

 If you enjoy colorful spring landscapes and long-lasting blooms, these small bulbs should definitely be added to your garden beds and borders.

 In our grape hyacinth plant profile below, you'll learn all about these beautiful flowers as well as basic plant care and recommendations of where to buy your bulbs.

 |Water Needs||Needs regular watering when it is growing and in bloom.
 No watering needed afterwards through the summer or fall.|